glassCodeBender/bbs/README.md

 - I just started learning about volatility at the beginning of the summer so I'll be adding a lot more to the program next semester.

 DISTANT FUTURE:
-- A basic GUI so users can determine where volatility directory, the memory dump, the os version, and the kdbg.
+- A basic GUI so users can determine the volatility directory, the memory dump, the os version, and the kdbg.

 CURRENT ISSUES:
 - I never ended re-fixed connscan so Windows XP and Server 2003 won't parse correctly.
 (It used to work back when I only included the destination IP addresses.
 I haven't tested the updated style of parsing when looking for IP addresses in DLL ranges with yara).